Some great examples

 Clearly, although the original palette was constructed to be perceptually linear, it is not linear following my import.
 Notice in particular the notch in the profile in the blue area, at approximately 100 m elevation.
 This artifact is also visible as a flat-looking blue band in the pyramid.

 I have to confess I am not too sure why the palette has this peculiar lightness profile.
-It could be because their palette is by construction device dependent (see the paper) so that when I took the screen capture on my monitor I introduced the artifacts.
-The other possibility is that they indeed used luminance and not lightness, so this is the result of luminance not mapping linearly to lightness.
-However from what I’ve read luminance should map to lightness through a smooth cubic root relationship (whatever the right exponent might be), so I’m still not 100% certain.
+I suspect this may be because their palette is by construction device dependent (see the paper) so that when I took the screen capture on my monitor I introduced the artifacts.

-The only way to know for sure would be to write the equation from the paper into Matlab code and create a palette calibrated on my monitor, then compare it to the screen captured one.
+The only way to know for sure would be to use their software to create the palette, or alternatively write the equation from the paper into Matlab code and create a palette calibrated on my monitor, then compare it to the screen captured one.
 Perhaps one day I will find the time to do it but having developed my own method to create a perceptual palette my interest in this one became just practical: I wanted to get on with it and use it.

 Fixing and testing the palette